ChrisLoucaides/squash-ghosting/README.md

 By having randomised patterns, these ghosting sessions can now also be more reaction based, better simulating the conditions of a rally.

+To add to this, a "Rally Type" selector has also been added.
+This allows for ghosting patterns to be unrestricted to the whole of the court, but specific rally types have also been added:
+- Backhand and Forehand rallies focus mainly on those areas, but the occasional shot in another area of the court will happen to keep the exercise reactive.
+- Volleys only focus on the middle of the middle of the court.
+- Short game only focuses in the front two corners of the court.

 ## Getting this project set up locally

 1. Install dependencies